michaldanielewicz/michaldanielewicz/README.md

 ### Hi there (probably) HR person!
 Nice to see you. 😊
-My profile is still under construction! 🔧
+![My profile is still under construction! 🔧]
   Sorry for the inconvenience.

 📫 Feel free to contact me at: